 - Remind yourself that you shouldn’t want everyone to like you.
 Seriously, Nazis and awful people exist!

 - Taking time away from the internet is good!
+As much as we love the internet for allowing us to do things like easily access websites like hdpornvideo.xxx, there are some things on the internet that we should look to avoid.
 I think everyone should do it a few times a year.
 Not just a day – a week.
 You’ll be surprised how motivated you feel after it.
 Even if your job is online, you should be scheduling this in.

 - Interacting with friends face to face.
 It goes without saying, you feel more connected to people when you see them in the flesh compared to online and that connection is good for mental health.
 I also find that compliments made in real life stick much more easily.